masonforest/www.masonforest.com/_posts/2020-06-11-ellipticoin-mainnnet-launch-scheduled-for-june-17th.md

 promises, what makes Ellipticoin different?
 Most importantly: our funding mechanism.
 I’m not aware of any other projects that are bootstrapping without a pre-mine or founders reward.
 For a layer 1 solution to be successful the sale of tokens needs to be open to the public like the Ethereum and Bitcoin token sales were.
-The fact is that ownership of a blockchain isn't evenly distributed and it never will be.
-Power naturally centralizes but the illusion of ownerlessness has to be maintained.
+The fact is that ownership of blockchains isn't evenly distributed and it never will be.
+Power naturally centralizes over time.
+But the illusion of ownerlessness has to be maintained.
 It’s not possible to maintain that illusion through traditional fundraising mechanism which all of the other Eth killers are utilizing.